SAFESPACE22/ParkingSWE/README.md

 - [Vincent](https://www.linkedin.com/in/vincenttran-swe/) | Software Engineer

 ### License
-This project is not licensed.
+-This project is not licensed.
 You are allowed to use, copy, modify, and distribute the code freely.

 ### Acknowledgments